As we head into winter, there’s one thing on our minds, perhaps more than most; staying healthy.

 - Elderberries offer immune boosting properties and are commonly used in homemade cough syrup, and wellness remedies.
 They also promote sinus health, and help stabilize blood sugar.

-- Rose hips are high in vitamin c, help keep a healthy stomach, and help the body defend agains lower bowel issues.
+- Rose hips are high in vitamin c, help keep a healthy stomach, and help the body defend against lower bowel issues.

 - Peppermint is sometimes called the “stomach healer” because of it’s soothing power on the stomach.
 It also contains many vitamins and minerals that aid digestion, and bolster the immune system.